Successful businesses have leaders who understand how to manage change, but the majority of people aren’t confident in their skills.

 * IBM Making Change Work Study 2014

-Levvel, LaMarsh’s exclusive Canadian affiliate is currently bringing this methodology to their clients like Shaw Communications and Westjet.
-This methodology is now being offered to individuals in Canada.
+Levvel’s Balanced Change™ Certification program brings a unique methodology and toolkit to their clients like Shaw Communications and Westjet.
+This methodology is now being offered to change professionals – individuals and corporate change teams.
 Graduates become leaders of change within organizations, which become key differentiators in employability and advancement.
-Ongoing support, post workshop, is provided to ensure the information is absorbed and to transition the theories to practical application.
+Ongoing support, post program, is provided to ensure the information is absorbed, and to transition the theories to practical application.